MJanasch/ThermoCup/README.md

 ### 3. Production envelope calculation via Flux Balance Analysis (FBA)

 ##### Scripts:
-Scripts for FBA are found in the folder 'CupriavidusCoreFBA'.
+Scripts for FBA are found in the folder `CupriavidusCoreFBA`. |
-'ThermoCup_FBA_II.m' - script to calculate maximum yields as well as production envelope.
+`ThermoCup_FBA_II.m` - script to calculate maximum yields as well as production envelope.
 Reaction constraints need to be adjusted according to substrate utilization.

-Requires 'ThermoCup_ReadExcel_FBA.m' - function to read in the CupriaCore FBA model.
+Requires `ThermoCup_ReadExcel_FBA.m` - function to read in the CupriaCore FBA model. |
 Requires furthermore installed COBRA toolbox, see https://opencobra.github.io/cobratoolbox/stable/.

 ##### Input data:
-'Model/Cupriavidus_Core_ALL_FBA_II.xlsx' - excel file containing the FBA model structure
+`Model/Cupriavidus_Core_ALL_FBA_II.xlsx` - excel file containing the FBA model structure

 ##### Output:
 Three "Result" tables (one for each strain) containing data points for Biomass and PHB yield, forming the production envelope.
 Needs to be run for each substrate.